 August Update - Tracking Boo Boo

-Tracking Boo Boo via his GPS-enabled collar tells us that Boo Boo is still within 5 to 10 miles of where he was released.
+Tracking Boo Boo via his GPS-enabled collar tells us that Boo Boo has been wandering up to 10 miles from where he was released.

 Snowdon Wildlife Sanctuary